WEEK 11.1 (MARCH 12-21) – THE MONKEY TRAP

 “Yoga is a light, which once lit will never dim.
 The better your practice, the brighter your flame.” — B.K.S.
 Iyengar

-Tonight be curious and not judgmental with yourself.
+Tonight be curious instead of judgmental with yourself.

 Yoga teaches us to create a life that feels good on the inside and not just the outside.